ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

-There's no need for pre-warming.
+Pre-warming is not needed.
 You can observe specified throughput immediately upon provisioning the volume.

 ## Can more throughput be achieved by using a faster Ethernet connection?
 {: #ethernet}
 {: faq}
 {: support}

-There are limits set at the LUN level and a faster Ethernet connection doesn't increase that limit.
+Throughput limits are set at the LUN level and a faster Ethernet connection doesn't increase that limit.
 However, with a slower Ethernet connection, your bandwidth can be a potential bottleneck.

 ## Do firewalls and security groups impact performance?
 {: #isolatedstoragetraffic}